Subhashhari/Particle_simulator/README.md

   - **Mass**: Affects how particles respond to forces.
   - **Charge**: Alters interactions with fields.
   - **Velocity**: Adjust initial speed and direction.
-  - **Lifespan**: Set how long particles remain active.

 ### 5. Managing Environment Settings
 - Modify global settings to influence the entire simulation:
   - **Gravity**: Toggle gravity on/off and set its strength.
-  - **Boundary Conditions**: Decide if particles should bounce, wrap, or stop at the edges of the window.
+  - **Maximum Number of particles**: Can set the maximum number of particles that can be on the screen at a given time.
   - **Simulation Speed**: Slow down or speed up time for detailed observation.

 ### 6. Saving and Loading Presets
 - Use **"Save Preset"** to store your current simulation setup.
 - Load previously saved presets to revisit experiments or share configurations with others.
+- Recently loaded presets appear at the bottom on a separate panel for quick access.

 ### 7. Advanced Features
 - **Step-by-Step Simulation**: Pause the simulation and step through it frame by frame to analyze particle interactions.